GAIR-NLP/ReasonEval/README.md

 # Evaluating Mathematical Reasoning Beyond Accuracy
 This repository presents the open-source resource associated with the paper [Evaluating Mathematical Reasoning Beyond Accuracy](https://arxiv.org/pdf/2404.05692.pdf).
 Specifically, we release the best-performing model, meta-evaluation script, and all evaluation results.

+## News

+- [2024/12] Our paper has been accepted by AAAI 2025 as an oral presentation 🎉

 ## Table of Contents
 - [Introduction](#introduction)
 - [Quick Start](#quick-start)